finn-rudolph/active-polymer-simulations/README.md

 ## Setup

-1. Set the environment variable ´LAMMPS_DIR´ to the directory of the LAMMPS repository (i.e. it should have subdirectories src, build, etc.)
+1. Set the environment variable ´LAMMPS_DIR´ to the directory of the LAMMPS repository, which should have subdirectories src, build, etc.

 ## Force computation